dfki-ric/pytransform3d/doc/source/index.rst

 .. warning::

-    There are two different conventions on how to use rotation matrices to apply a rotation.
-They can either be multiplied from the left side to a vector or from the right side.
-Here, **we will assume that rotation matrices are multiplied from the left side**.
+    There are two different conventions on how to use rotation matrices to apply a rotation to a vector.
+We can either (pre-)multiply a column vector from a left side or we can (post-)multiply a row vector from the right side.
+    We will use the **post-multiplication** convention.

 This means that we rotate a point :math:`_B\boldsymbol{p}` by